 I must have been one of the first to try, because I know that other who’ve tried since have been asked to wait a while.
 However, I was kindly introduced by the director of Fripon to the camera assembly manufacturer (Shelyak instruments of Grenoble) who built and sold me the 171st Fripon camera – pictured here newly unpacked on arrival in London in September.

-At the moment camera 171 is operating in splendid isolation, but I believe there’s another one at the Norman Lockyer observatory in Devon and I’ve just ordered a new one that will be installed in Manchester so I’m hopeful that a UK network can eventually be built.
+I thought that camera 171 was operating in splendid isolation, but soon discovered that there was another one already running in Devon, forming the beginning of a UK network.
 The Italian “Prisma” meteor network provides a good model – it uses the same Basler camera and shares data with Fripon, but is organised from Turin rather than Paris.

 The camera itself is a Basler Ace 1300-gm30 digital industrial CCTV camera which uses the GigE protocol, and so plugs into an Ethernet port.
 It uses Power over Internet and so has just a single cable which can be up to 100 metres long – quite an improvement over the 10 metre maximum that analogue cameras require.
 The lens is a Focusafe FS12520FEMP with a 1.25mm focal length, F/2 aperture and field coverage of 185°.
 Shelyak makes the enclosure which is designed to dissipate excess heat.
 Their experiments showed that the internal temperature is typically eight degrees Celsius above the outside temperature, so in theory there’s no need for a separate heater or fan though occasionally some of the mountain-based French cameras do ice up.
 The Basler camera has higher resolution than the Watec cameras usually used for meteor detection (1280 x 960 pixels for the Basler, against 720 x 576 for the Watec) which helps deal with the larger area of sky captured by the fisheye lens.
 Basler doesn’t publish ISO or lux sensitivity data for their cameras, but to capture bright stars I discovered that I needed to run it at an unfeasible two frames per second (compared with 25 fps for the Watec), so it’s significantly less sensitive than the Watec, particularly when running at FRIPON’s normal rate of 29.95 fps.
 While this makes it perfect for capturing bright fireball events that are likely to drop meteorites, it’s not ideal for traditional meteor astronomy.
 It’s also not totally clear how the calibration works, given the lack of sensitivity.